Tonwell

 The village shop and post office was closed by the owners in the 1980s and converted into a restaurant, now been converted into a self contained 1 bed flat and no longer a restaurant..
 The nearest food stores or post office are situated in Hertford, Watton-at-Stone or Ware, some two to three miles away.
 There are footpaths from the village but in view of the distance, residents generally have to use their own cars, a taxi or the very infrequent 384 bus service.

 The Church of St Mary's in Tonwell [CoE] adjoins the village school, and contains a Norman era font (relocated from St Nicholas' church in Hertford in about 1700).
 The church also contains wood panelling from the Houses of Parliament, which was installed in the church after the Second World War following bomb damage.
 In the 1990s, the church fell into disrepair, and eventually in the 2000s services were suspended.
 In 2005 the church was officially closed and renovated with the village school being extended into the church to cope with rising pupil numbers.

 Tonwell Water Tower

 The skyline of the village is dominated by the futuristic 1960s concrete water tower.
 In 2007 it was listed at Grade II.
 The water tower has a capacity of 50,000 gallons and was built in 1964.
 It was designed by Edmund C. Percey of Scherrer and Hicks.
-It is now disused and may be converted for residential use.
+It is now disused and has been converted for residential use.